+We want you to make music at PUC!
+It's a great way to make new friends or spend time with familiar faces.
+It is also an excellent break from your other studies.
 You're welcome to start a band or enjoy informal jam sessions at PUC, as many students do.
-But if you want to get involved with a music group that's already organized, here's where to start.
+But if you want to get involved with a music group that's already organized or take music lessons, here's where to start.

 DID YOU KNOW?
-Membership in I Cantori, Orchestra, or Wind Ensemble can earn you a \$1,000 scholarship?!
+Membership in Vox Pro Musica, Orchestra, or Wind Ensemble can earn you a \$1,000 scholarship?!
 There are also \$5,000 scholarships available to top-notch musicians.
 Awarded through audition.
 Available to both music majors and non-music majors.
 Participation in two department ensembles required.

-Chorale: A mixed chorus performing many styles, both sacred and secular.
+Chorale: Love to sing?
+This large mixed chorus performs on campus and is open to all.
+Repertoire is selected from a variety of styles, both sacred and secular..
 For information, contact 707-965-6201 or music@puc.edu.
+(1 credit, MUEN 161/MUEN 361)

-I Cantori: A mixed-voice touring chamber ensemble for voice majors and other serious vocalists.
+Vox Pro Musica: PUC's elite mixed-voice chamber ensemble for serious vocalists.
+Vox Pro Musica performs a wide variety of styles and often tours and performs for various events both on and off campus.
 Membership is by audition with the director.
 For information, contact 707-965-6201 or music@puc.edu.
+(1 credit, MUEN 154/MUEN 354)

-Orchestra: An ensemble for advanced string, wind, and brass players that performs concerts each quarter and often collaborates with soloists and other ensembles, both on and off campus.
-Meets from 8-9:30 pm, Tuesdays and Thursdays.
+Orchestra: The ensemble for intermediate and advanced string, wind, and brass players who love an orchestral sound.
+The PUC Orchestra performs on campus each quarter and often collaborates with soloists and other ensembles, both on and off campus.
 Members are selected by audition with the director.
 For information, contact 707-965-6201 or music@puc.edu.
+(1 credit, MUEN 156/MUEN 356)

 String Quartet: This audition-only chamber ensemble is open to advanced string players only.
 String Quartet often tours and performs for various events both on and off campus, and this is the only small ensemble that counts toward ensemble participation for the purposes of music major requirements and scholarship retention.
 Additionally, in some cases high-quality instruments are provided by the college for use while a musician participates in this ensemble.
 For information, contact 707-965-6201 or music@puc.edu.
+(1 credit, MUEN 184/MUEN 384)